 With a requirement to deliver more services for less the Council also needs to look at some of its assets currently used to deliver services to see whether an acceptable service can be delivered from less locations.
-The key area of consideration is focused around libraries.
-Whilst the Council have a statutory duty to provide a suitable library provision, we currently have 13 libraries and therefore it would be possible to consolidate the provision.
-Prior to the closure of any libraries it is a requirement that formal public consultation is required and for this reason, any such closures are likely to be deferred for at least 12 months.
+One of the key areas for consideration is focused around libraries.
+Whilst the Council have a statutory duty to provide a suitable library provision, the nature of delivery (including the possibility of different delivery methods) and shared use as hubs may be required moving forward to deliver further savings.
+Depending on the nature of these changes, further consultation could be necessary and this would need to be factored into any delivery timescales.